 Bordering on Marina beach is San Lameer's ‘urban' nature conservancy.
-The reserve protects indigenous dune, forest, and grasslands vegetation, 195 different bird species, and small antelope including impala, red, gray and blue duiker, reedbuck and bushbuck.
+The reserve protects indigenous dune, forest, and grasslands vegetation, 195 different bird species, and small antelope including impala, red, grey and blue duiker, reedbuck and bushbuck.
 An entrance fee applies for day visitors.

 Travel tips & Planning info

 Hibiscus Coast Tourism

 Tel: +27 (0)39 682 7944

 From King Shaka International Airport follow the N2 along the coast to Ramsgate then take the R61 to Marina Beach.